zmjohnson/yield-and-blocks/README.md

 #### Step 5: Passing our test

-Go ahead and run the test suite by typing `learn` into your terminal in this lesson's directory.
+Go ahead and run the test suite by typing `learn test` into your terminal in this lesson's directory.
 You'll see that our test expects us to return the original array, but our method is currently returning `nil`:

 ```
 Failures: